 A graduate of Wilfrid Laurier University and the University of Toronto, Craig was appointed Chief Economist in 2001 having joined RBC 1994 after working at another financial institution for seven years.
-Craig is a participant in a number of the key RBC internal committees and is a member of the CD Howe Monetary Policy Council, Wilfrid Laurier School of Business and Economics Dean’s Advisory Council and the British Columbia Economic Forecast Council.
+Craig is a participant in a number of the key RBC internal committees and is a member of the CD Howe Monetary Policy Council, Lazaridis School of Business and Economics Wilfrid Laurier University, Dean’s Advisory Council at Wilfrid Laurier University and the British Columbia Economic Forecast Council.

 Craig and his wife Susan live in Toronto with their three children Emily, Bradley and Jacob.

 Dawn Desjardins joined the RBC Economics team in January 2006.
 She is a key contributor to the macroeconomic forecasts for Canada and the U.S. and is part of a team that is responsible for the interest rate forecasts for both countries.
 Dawn delivers economic analysis to RBC’s clients through a variety of publications and presentations.
 She is often interviewed by media from across North America to discuss developments in the economy and financial markets.